slsa-framework/slsa-proposals/0004/README.md

     versions) to expect for an npm software package; policies for vulnerability scans.

+-  Policy distribution.
+The TOFU (trust on first use) approach described here supports protyping policies and evaluators, and is not an alternative for secure management and disttribution.

+-  Prescribe policy formats.
+The goal is to prototype policies and evaluators.

 ## Overview

 Here, we highlight the main architecture elements, their roles, and limitations.